alexjvr1/UKButterflies/README.md

 [MapDamage2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3694634/) is a package used to estimate and correct for Cytosine deamination (or any other transition/transversion bias in the data).
 This is a problem anticipated for ancient DNA, and possibly for museum data.

+This needs to be locally installed on BlueCrystal.
+Follow the instructions in the [tutorial](https://ginolhac.github.io/mapDamage/)

 1. Create a folder in the species directory called mapped.reseq.mapdamage.

 2. Move all museum bam files to this folder.
 Use the concatenated files with reseq data included where available.
 Sample numbers should correspond to the total museum samples in the LibraryPrep spreadsheet.